 The Penn State Student Health Insurance Plan (SHIP) is offered through First Student College Student Health Insurance, underwritten by United Healthcare Student Resources.

-You can learn more about the plan by visiting the First Student website, or by selecting a student type at the Student Insurance Website.
+You can learn more about the plan by selecting a student type at the Student Insurance Website.

 The student insurance currently covers Gender Dysphoria.
 Students that may have more detailed questions or concerns can contact an expert in Gender Dysphoria benefits with United Healthcare at any time.
 You may contact United by email or phone at 866-780-4768.